gryalphk/magnetarr/README.md

 ✔ Adds magnet links to **qBittorrent** with category
 ✔ Integrates with **Radarr** and **Sonarr**
 ✔ Sets media entries to “Unmonitored”
-✔ Optional: rename torrent before adding
+✔ Searches movies via TMDB
-✔ Optional: attach IMDB ID for Radarr/Sonarr detection
+✔ Displays selectable results with posters
-✔ Docker-ready, easy Unraid deployment
+✔ Automatically cleans and formats titles as Title (Year)

 ---